honojs/website/examples/prisma.md

 # Using Prisma on Cloudflare Workers

-There are two ways to use Prisma with Cloudflare Workers, we will be using Prisma Accelerate, but you can also use the Prisma [Driver Adapter](https://www.prisma.io/docs/orm/overview/databases/database-drivers).
+There are two ways to use Prisma with Cloudflare Workers: using Prisma Accelerate or using the Driver Adapter.

+## Using Prisma Accelerate

 ### Install Prisma